watermelonwolverine/Filename-Tag-Generator/README.md

 # Searching

 This program does not have any search functionality.
-Instead you use whatever file browser your system has which usually has all the features you need.
+Instead, you use whatever file browser your system has which usually has all the features you need.
 Windows, Ubuntu, GDrive, Dropbox, etc. all provide thumbnail views and indexed search.

 ## Examples